nautechsystems/nautilus_trader/docs/integrations/tardis.md

 The `TardisHttpClient` constructor accepts optional parameters for `api_key`, `base_url`, and `timeout_secs` (default is 60 seconds).

-The client provides methods to retrieve either a specific instrument or all instruments available on a particular exchange.
+The client provides methods to retrieve either a specific `instrument`, or all `instruments` available on a particular exchange.
-Ensure that you use Tardis’s lower-kebab casing when referring to a [Tardis-supported exchange](https://api.tardis.dev/v1/exchanges).
+Ensure that you use Tardis’s lower-kebab casing convention when referring to a [Tardis-supported exchange](https://api.tardis.dev/v1/exchanges).

 :::note
 A Tardis API key is required to access the instruments metadata API.